cmeillier/fMRI_processing/_build/html/_sources/GLM.md

 Example of fMRI signal recorded during a two-condition block paradigm session in a voxel of the brain volume showing an activation for both conditions.
 ```

-**Exercise:** Suppose we want to find the areas of the brain that are more strongly activated during condition A than during condition B.
+Suppose we want to find the areas of the brain that are more strongly activated during condition A than during condition B.

 For each voxel of the brain, we will conduct a test as follows:
 * we consider two populations: